 This will create an archive.zip in that folder containing the test.txt file.

-To install the zip command on Ubuntu or Debian systems, you can run the following command.
+You can run the following command to install the zip command on Ubuntu or Debian systems.

 sudo apt install zip